bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Daily Rewards

 **Description**:

-Adds a daily reward system that provides bonuses for consecutive logins.

-**Features**:

-- Increasing rewards each day in a streak.
-- Reset if a day is missed.
+Offers login streak bonuses.
+Missing a day resets the streak.

 ---

 ### Activities

 **Description**:

-Adds an activities system to keep players engaged with various tasks.

-**Features**:

-- Quests or tasks with rewards.
-- Rotating daily or weekly objectives.
+Cycles through daily or weekly tasks for players to complete, rewarding items or currency.

 ---

 ### Steam Group Rewards

 **Description**:

-Adds a reward system based on players' membership in the Steam group.

-**Features**:

-- Bonus items or currency for group members.
-- Automatic checking of group membership.
+Provides extra benefits to players who are verified members of the server’s Steam group.

 ---

 ### Steam Name Rewards

 **Description**:

-Adds a reward system for players who include the server identifier in their name.
+Grants in-game perks or items if players include the server name/tag in their Steam username.

-**Features**:

-- Automated or admin-approved checks.
-- In-game reward distribution.

 ---

 ### Character List

 **Description**:

-A system that allows listing characters by a specific SteamID.

-**Features**:

-- View character info, offline ban/unban.
-- Admin management for inactive characters.
+Lets admins or players view all characters tied to a SteamID.
+Can show stats, offline ban options, or other management tools.

 **Video**: